collegeman/sharepress/README.md

     your-plugin #> git remote add origin git@github.com:you/your-plugin.git your-plugin #> git push origin master

-Optionally, reconfigure your master branch so that your GitHub project is the default target of push/pull operations.
+Then, reconfigure your master branch so that your GitHub project is the default target of push/pull operations (ease-of-use, FTW):

     your-plugin #> git branch --set-upstream master origin/master